20% off your first purchase with code: SHOP24

 A great idea to prevent this is to pop each deck of cards in its own little plastic case.
 Soap holder boxes work perfectly for this and you can get them at your local dollar store or Walmart (currently 97¢ at mine).
 Your card games will last so much longer and you can store them neatly stacked on top of one another.
 I suggest getting the clear boxes so you can see what’s inside and don’t need to label them.

-storing plastic grocery bags in a tissue box
+plastic bags in tissue box

 There’s one thing I never have enough of in my classroom: plastic grocery bags.
 Kid forgets his backpack – put his stuff in a plastic bag.
 Leaky lunchbox – plastic bag.
 A pile of books to send to the library – plastic bags.
 But a pile of bags can get messy fast!